meltano/cloud-docs/docs/concepts.md

 Each Cloud Environment Deployment must specify the environment name to deploy and the git branch to use when tracking project updates.

 > **Note**
+>
-> All compute operations require a deployed environment - including: job execution, EL pipelines, scheduled workloads, etc.
+> All operations that perform compute require a deployed environment - including: ad-hoc job execution, EL pipelines, scheduled tasks, etc.

 ## Meltano Cloud Schedules